 Criteria for picking out the best fitness trackers.

 Monitoring sporting activities can be difficult, especially bearing the fact that most are physical activities.
-That’s why a fitness tracker comes in as a very handy device, the perfect device to track your sporting activities with utmost accuracy.
+That’s why a fitness watch or tracker comes in as a very handy device, the perfect device to track your sporting activities with utmost accuracy.
 It’s more like an electronic finger on your pulse that monitors and measures your vital signs, quality of sleep and step count periodically.

 2017 has seen the fitness trackers market filled with very impressive devices, most are able to perform their tracking job effectively.
 But then we only give the best the utmost attention.
-It’s important to note that the best fitness trackers are a little costlier, and are not flimsy plastic activity bands.
+It’s important to note that the best fitness trackers might be a little costlier, and are not flimsy plastic activity bands.

 Below are the factors we looked at in making sure we come up with the best fitness trackers for you.

 Heart Rate Monitor

 Most fitness trackers in the market monitor your heart rate.
 But then it’s important to note that these devices are not approved to provide medical advice.
 The measurements of heartbeat can vary to a great extent at times.
 Many trackers are now designed to have the heart rate monitoring feature, though the level and type of tracking activity vary form one brand to another.
 This feature is a great boost in monitoring ones workout sessions.

 Fitbit – Blaze Smart Fitness Watch, for example, has the ability to offer 24 hours tracking of the heart rate.
 This plays an important role in over role health improvement.
 The Garmin Vivo fit 2 range does much the same, and both place a major focus on the resting rate of the heart progress and a measure of your underlying health.
 The Garmin Vivo fit 2 has an activity timer that can work in conjunction with a HR monitor, hence be able to track workout sessions and your daily health.